Examples

 limited to a given location.
 Rather, elements at the boundaries of the block and

-those on the inside have a different critical stress sigma_c
+those on the inside have a different critical stress sigma_c.
+This is done

 by defining two different materials in the examples/c++/solid_mechanics_cohesive_model/cohesive_extrinsic_ig_tg/material.dat.